jacobsjp03/BLEHeartRateLogger/README.md

   -g PATH     gatttool path (default: system available) -o FILE     Output filename of the database (default: none) -v          Verbose output
+  -d          Enable debug of gatttool
+  -csv        Output filename of the csv file (default: none) -rpi        Use Raspberry Pi GPIO to respond to button presses and display heart rate on LCD
 ```